 Shih-Fen lives in NYC and opened Le Carousel not very long ago.
 Her daughter Stella is one cute monkey and I am looking forward to meeting them both this August!

-Me and my daughter had so much fun reading and playing with this interactive book.
 It also sends message of how fun and cool glasses are and how it can help some poeple to do things they want to do better

-This used to be my daughter’s favorite book for a long time.
-(She grew out of it after she turned 3).
 She used to be able to memorize every single page and read it to me every night before she went to bed.

-We bought this book recently and she fell in love with this book immediately.
 Since we live far away from her grandparents.
 It is a fun book for her to picture what she can do together with her grandmom when they see each other every summer.

 4. The Adventures of Zach & Zoey